ewels/hemnet-commuter/README.md

 ## How it works

 You use the tool by creating one or more _Saved searches_ on Hemnet.
-You enter this ID and Hemnet Commuter does the rest:
+You enter these IDs into the `saved_searches` DB table and Hemnet Commuter pulls information about each house from the Hemnet API.

-* Fetches house IDs and URLs from the saved search(es)
-* Scrapes the main Hemnet web page for each house, fetching more detailed information
-* Uses the Google Maps API to _geocode_ the location (find the latitude / longitude from the address)
-  * The Hemnet knows the exact lat/lng but I haven't figured out how to scrape this.
-Geocoding is the next-best thing.
-Please help if you can!
+> This is the API that the main Hemnet website uses, and is not publicly documented.
+So if they change anything without warning, this could break.

-If one or more workplace addresses are saved, Hemnet Commuter does extra commute-time things:
+If one or more workplace addresses are added, Hemnet Commuter does extra commute-time things:

 * Uses the Google Maps API to calculate commute times for each house to each workplace
 * Fetches a commute time _isochrone_ (map of maximum commute time) from [TravelTime](https://traveltime.com/travel-time-maps) for each place, including the intersection